 Looking back – despite my apprehension about having this discussion – it was a positive experience.
 On analysis I thought about factors that contributed to this.

 - The existing good relationship with the patient.

 - The way I opened the conversation.
 I had recently attended a training session with the hospital palliative care team where it was suggested that starting the conversation by asking the patients views on whether they would like to die naturally.
 I did this and found it a really helpful way to open the discussion about CPR.

-- I was open with the patient responding to his questions as honestly as I could.
+- I was open with the patient responding to their questions as honestly as I could.

 - I tried to create a private atmosphere in the ward.
 I had recently watched a video on talking about end of life care.
 On the video a consultant talked about having difficult conversations in the ward.
 She acknowledged that the situation is not ideal and describes strategies to address it like drawing the curtains, apologising to the patient that this isn't the best environment but then focussing on the patient - being at the same level, being attentive etc. So I tried to do these things and it really seemed to help with the interaction and made me feel less uncomfortable.

 I am aware that I had this conversation with the patient on my own and in retrospect it would have been good if I had involved a nurse in the discussion.
 This would have helped in the continuing support for the patient and I think that I may have found this helpful if there were questions I couldn't address.